Alcoholism and Codependence - Two Fatal Diseases - an index of web pages

 4 thru 9 "The Clean Up Steps." - These are the "house cleaning" steps, where we can start seeing the past more clearly so that we can identify our patterns, uncover our denial, and learn how to take responsibility for our lives.
 "The old adage "that you are as sick as your secrets" has a great deal of Truth in it.
 The reason it is so important to bring our secrets to the Light is because they are hurting us."

-10 thru 12 - The Maintenance Steps Part 1 - These three steps are vital in working an ongoing spiritual program, an active and successful recovery program.
+10 thru 12 - The Maintenance Steps - These three steps are vital in working an ongoing spiritual program, an active and successful recovery program.
 "It is very common when applying the tenth step in our life to make an amends for our part in an incident at the same time we set a boundary with another person in regard to their part."

 For more information on the twelve step process see Powerlessness & Empowerment and the article Co-Creation: Owning your Power to Manifest Love which contains a significant section on early alcoholism recovery.

 A series of articles on applying the Serenity Prayer in one's life can be found in the Spiritual Belief section.
 For the history of how the concept of codependence grew out of the alcoholism recovery movement see the Codependence page The evolution of of the term Codependence.
+There is also a series of articles about my quest for a Higher Power of My Own Understanding that starts with A Higher Power of my own understanding.

 August 25, 2003, I have added two articles originally published on Suite101 to this site: